kirakirawes/learning-resource/DWeb 4 Creators /a-simplified-dweb-glossary.md

 **Zero Knowledge:**

+## Others

 **51% Attack:** A single entity (or group) gains control of more than half of the mining hash rate or computational power of a blockchain.
-This dominance allows them to disrupt the consensus of a network
+This dominance allows them to disrupt the consensus of a network.